IQSS/iqss-jupyter-notebook/Readme.md

 Quick start
 ==========

 You can deploy this service easily using docker images that I have pre-built.
-Simply clone this repository, download the docker image from [http://izahn.crabdance.com/iqss-jupyter-notebook.tar](http://izahn.crabdance.com/iqss-jupyter-notebook.tar) (md5sum: `2264c1f77f2a9f19514c11b1a96ce0d9`), load it with `docker load --input archlinux.tar`, and start the service by running the included `start-tmpnb.sh` script.
+Simply clone this repository, download the docker image from [http://izahn.crabdance.com/iqss-jupyter-notebook.tar](http://izahn.crabdance.com/iqss-jupyter-notebook.tar) (md5sum: `2264c1f77f2a9f19514c11b1a96ce0d9`), load it with `docker load --input iqss-jupyter-notebook.tar`, and start the service by running the included `start-tmpnb.sh` script.

 You can stop reading here unless you want to build the images yourself.